 One of the most frequently asked questions we hear is: “Is yoga good for weight loss?”

-We love teaching and practicing strong, dynamic yoga.
+We love teaching and practicing strong, dynamic types of yoga as a means of physical activity.
 I have been to classes, where I would really sweat and feel my heart pumping.
 I was convinced that it felt like cardio training.
 Then I’d look at my watch and notice my heart rate being lower than expected.

-What is happening in this strength based class is that I’m burning calories, which is great, so this can help with weight loss.
-But am I really working in my “fat burning zone” (70-80% of my maximum heart rate)?
+What is happening in this strength based class, using my own bodyweight, is that I’m burning calories, which is great, so this can help with weight loss.
+But am I really working in my “fat burning zone” as an aerobic exercise (70-80% of my maximum heart rate)?
 I can get close in some sessions of power yoga with handstands, but not maintain that rate, as yoga poses change.
 Perhaps there are other verified studies that prove this wrong and I’d love it if it did.
 I would love to say that yoga gives as good of a cardio blast as HIIT workouts or running, but science states otherwise.

 Yes it can, providing you do the following: